wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Faron Region.md

 | 6  | "Rumor is that the lake where Divine Beast Vah Ruta once stood is now almost entirely drained.
 One of my Zora friends says that his people are concerned." ([[4.
 Reflecting Pool (Dungeon)]]) |
 ^faron-random-rumor

-### Random Encounters
+### Random Encounters (15+)

-Most of the Faron Region is wilderness, beach, or water, in which monsters are common (random encounter on 15+).
+Most of the Faron Region is wilderness, beach, or water, in which monsters are common.

 |  d12  | Wilderness Encounter                               |
 |:-----:|:-------------------------------------------------- |